hitchcockwill/camp-four-creative/_posts/2013-08-05-creating-backbone-belay.md

 Because AJAX is asynchronous and requests inherently have latency, it isn’t uncommon that by the time the server responds to a request the user has moved on to a different part of the application.
 The application has discarded the views, layouts, and modules that were expected to be present when the request returned.

-If you have added an extra callback to the entities success method that references missing views, layouts, or modules then, at the very least, errors will be thrown.
+If you have added an extra callback to the entity's success method that references missing views, layouts, or modules then, at the very least, errors will be thrown.
 Depending on how your application is structured your callback might even create a new view in an application level region even after the user no longer desires said view.

 ## What is Backbone Belay?